ionic-team/ionic-portals/website/docs/getting-started/live-updates.md

 values={[
 { label: 'iOS', value: 'ios', },
 { label: 'Android', value: 'android', },
+{ label: 'React Native', value: 'react-native' }
 ]}>
 <TabItem value="ios">

-Live Updates is already added to your iOS project if you have the depdency for Portals in your `Podfile`:
+Live Updates is already added to your iOS project if you have the dependency for Portals in your `Podfile`:

 <CodeBlock className="language-ruby" title="Podfile">
 {`pod 'IonicPortals', '~> ${getPortalsVersionIos()}'`}